File Type and Resolution

 So with all of this working against us, why even bother?
 In our opinion it comes down to getting as honest a view as possible on the contents of your file so you are not adding inaccuracies as you make adjustments.

 Think of it like this: If you are shooting arrows at a target that is not actually where your eyes tell you it is, you will never hit it.
-Making adjustments based on an inaccurate monitor means your file will contain errors.
+Making adjustments based on an inaccurate monitor means you over or under-shoot your target colors and get an unacceptable print.

-Having a file optimized for it’s own best characteristics better positions the artists to accommodate the inevitable unknowns without limiting the file’s potential by the corrections applied for how it was printed in the past.
+Having a file optimized for it’s own best characteristics better positions the artists to accommodate the inevitable unknowns without limiting the file’s potential because of the corrections applied when it was printed in the past.

-We believe It’s better to go to a new copy of the master file and adjust accordingly, than to modify a file that was previously compensating for inaccuracies of a different device.
+We believe It’s better to go to a new copy of the master file and adjust accordingly for new media, than to modify a file that was previously compensating for inaccuracies of a different device.

 Quality, time, and money.